Zain-ul-Abdin45/literate-octo-system/Data Tapestry.md

 ## De-Normalized Model: Ralph Kimball
 ![Ralph Kimball](https://github.com/Zain-ul-Abdin45/literate-octo-system/assets/47116254/6ead77a3-3143-4cd1-8bf8-833e75fb4c83)

 Ralph Kimball's de-normalized data warehousing model takes a different approach.
-It focuses on simplifying data access by consolidating related information into a single table.
+It simplifies data access by consolidating related information into a single table.
 This denormalization enhances query performance and is particularly suited for analytical reporting.

 Apart from these two well-known methodologies, there are other approaches to designing data warehousing systems: